Knitwear types and materials

 Better Cotton is sourced via a principle of 'mass balance' and is not physically traceable to the end products.
 However, BCI farmers benefit from the demand for Better Cotton in equivalent volumes to those we source.

-Ribbed Knit
+Ribbed knit

 • Cosy knit popular for jumpers and cardigans